C. Shannon Bacon

-C. Shannon Bacon (born 1971/1972) is an American attorney, legal scholar, and jurist serving as the chief justice of the New Mexico Supreme Court.
+C. Shannon Bacon (born May 29, 1971) is an American attorney, legal scholar, and jurist serving as a justice of the New Mexico Supreme Court.

 Early life and education

 Bacon was raised in North Valley, New Mexico.
 She earned a Bachelor of Arts from Creighton University in Omaha and a Juris Doctor from the Creighton University School of Law.

 Career

 After graduating from law school, Bacon returned to Albuquerque, where she was admitted to the State Bar of New Mexico in 1997.
 She was formerly partner at a pair of Albuquerque law firms and clerked under Judge A. Joseph Alarid at the New Mexico Court of Appeals.
 Bacon is an adjunct professor at the University of New Mexico School of Law, where she teaches courses on evidence and trial practice.

 Judicial service

 State district court

 Bacon was appointed a Judge of the Second Judicial District Court in 2010, where she served until her elevation to the Supreme Court.